qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/development/index.rst

 occur.
 Therefore testing of the prereleases and reporting issues is very important.

-In the feature freeze **Developers** monitor the hub and start working on fixing the reported issues.
+In the feature freeze **developers** monitor the hub and start working on fixing the reported issues.

 With the begin of the feature freeze the translation files will be updated so